Thumbpiece, Lever, or Knob?

 Diagram of the Classic Brass Chautauqua entrance lever set showing cylinder, escutcheon, lever, and interior thumbturn.

 Levers are known for being user-friendly and ADA-compliant.
-They don’t require a tight grip or wrist twist, which makes them easier to use for older adults, people with arthritis, or anyone carrying groceries or pushing a stroller.
+They don’t require a tight grip or wrist twist, making them easier to use for older adults, people with arthritis, and anyone carrying groceries or pushing a stroller.

-We typically specify a lever on the interior side of the door for precisely this reason—it offers ease of use for residents exiting the building.
+We typically specify a lever on the interior side of the door for precisely this reason—it offers ease of use for residents exiting the building—but it is equally appropriate on the exterior, especially if the door swings in.

 3. Traditional Doorknob